Webinars @ Munich Re

 • To use these new energy sources, existing technology needs to be modified or redeveloped (e.g. to make gas turbines hydrogen-ready)

 Climate change litigation is on the rise; in addition to ongoing attempts to establish liability for a company’s direct contribution to climate change, more and more claims are being brought against companies for alleged “greenwashing”.
-Although liability and coverage is questionable, insurers may have to bear defence costs, and there is a risk of case-law change, too.
+Although liability and coverage are questionable, insurers may have to bear defense costs, and there is a risk of case-law change, too.

 Casualty - Psychedelics and cannabis: Regulatory risks, claims, and underwriting considerations